 600. Macro Economic Analysis (5).
-Pr., EC 201, 202 or EC 505, and Graduate Standing or Consent of Instructor.
+Pr., EC 201, 202 or EC 505, and Graduate standing or permission of instructor.

 The presentation, analysis and application of theories of national income, wages, interest, investment and consumption.
 Includes fiscal and monetary policies of Federal government.